ssase/ssase.github.io/_posts/2024-03-09-implement-a-tiny-regular-expression.md

 You can get the whole codes [here](https://github.com/ssase/regex).

 ## What Else Do We Need

+Due to the complexity of *NFA*, the `parseString` is too complicated, I even don't want to calculate the complexity of it.
+Is there **a better way to implement the *NFA***?

 As we can see, the more complex *NFA* we construct using operations, the more redundant states it may have.
 So the most important action we need to take is to figure out a way to **simplify the *NFA***.